 AGC of America will be holding a Collective Bargaining Seminar during the AGC Annual Convention.
 The day-long seminar will take place from 9:00 AM to 3:00 PM at the Wynn Hotel in Las Vegas, NV.
 The seminar is part of AGC’s Annual Convention, but AGC members and chapter staff not attending the convention may attend for a separate registration fee.

-According to the latest Contractor Compensation Quarterly (CCQ) published by PAS, Inc., construction support staff wages are to rise by an average 3.6%.
-The prediction is based on data gathered from over 199 companies in the 18th edition of PAS’s Construction Support Staff Salary Survey.
+According to the latest Contractor Compensation Quarterly (CCQ) published by PAS, Inc., construction support staff wages are to rise by an average 4.5%.
+The prediction is based on data gathered from over 209 companies in the 19th edition of PAS’s Construction Support Staff Salary Survey.
 This is up from the actual increase of 4.4% for 2021.
 Looking forward, PAS thinks 2023 support staff increases will likely mimic 2022 activity, unless construction conditions change.